Somnath Sharma: Legacy

-Balidan Stambh, the war memorial in Jammu, Jammu and Kashmir (union territory) in 2009 paid tribute to him by inscribing his name on the pillars erected in semi circumference for the martyrs of the 1947-48 war.
-His name is displayed near the amar jawan jyoti (Eternal Flame) and as relief mural on the circumference wall with the Param Vir Chakra awardees who attained martyrdom in J&K.
+Balidan Stambh, the war memorial in Jammu, paid tribute to him by inscribing his name on the semi-circular pillars for the martyrs of the 1947-48 war.
+His name is also displayed near the Amar Jawan Jyoti (Eternal Flame) and as a relief mural on the circumference wall with the Param Vir Chakra awardees who fought in J&K.